spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 While working on this lab, I noticed I couldn’t run certain commands after entering configuration mode.
 The fix was simple but is important to remember.
 I first had to type the enable command to enter privileged EXEC mode (also known as enable mode).
 Only then could I access global configuration mode with configure terminal.
-This step is like unlocking "Admin access" before making deep changes to the router.
+This step is like unlocking "admin access" before making deep changes to the router.
 Without it, the router will block certain commands to protect itself.
+I demonstrated the command flow below.

- Quick Command Flow:
+ ### The Command Flow

 Router> enable